-The committee identified several classrooms that could be improved as instructional spaces by the simple expedient of reorienting furniture into a “default” active learning configuration and adding whiteboards where necessary.
+The committee identified several classrooms that could be improved as instructional spaces by the simple expedient of reorienting furniture into a “default” flexible learning configuration and adding whiteboards where necessary.
 These classrooms include:

 - Collaborating with Facilities Management, TLT, the Education department, and the Faculty Development team, the committee developed Bethel’s first technologically-enhanced active learning classroom (HC113), including large wall-mounted TV monitors, flexible seating at computer ports, and ceiling-to-floor writeable walls.

 - A second classroom (HC112) provides a “default” seating arrangement for active learning and several whiteboards to accommodated group work.

 - In order to address issues of “sound bleed” in several divided classrooms, the committee advised:

 - removing the dividers in RC229 and RC422

 - building permanent walls to divide RC224 and RC426

 - Beginning in spring 2015 CC426B will also become a flexible learning classroom with pod seating and enhanced technological capabilities.